 The tombs are nearby.
 Here are two Archbishops of Canterbury, John Peckham (1230–1292) and William Warham (1450–1532).
 John Peckham's heart was buried separately, under the high altar in London's Franciscan church.

 There is no tomb for St. Thomas Becket.
-It was destroyed on orders from Henry VIII in the Dissolution of the Monasteries.
+We'll see why in a moment.

 The tomb in front of it is that of John Bird Sumner, Archbishop of Canterbury from 1848 to 1862.

 The Canterbury Compass Rose was designed by Giles Blomfield, and dedicated in 1988.

 "The truth will make you free."